Have you ever wondered whether surfing really is anonymous?

 You browse the internet, you open and close websites, and you do not enter personal information, at least not often.
 While you do that, each and every page you visit leaves a little trace behind.
 If this information is not deleted, it can be used not only to track your browsing habits, but also to find out who you are.

-Are you curious to find out What The Internet Knows About You?
+Are you curious to find out [NO LONGER WORKS] What The Internet Knows About You?
 Then visit that link and see whether the information displayed is vaguely familiar.
 My result revealed that I had visited 65 of the 5,000 most popular internet websites.

 And there is more.
 Did You Watch Porn?
 If your significant other checks your browser(s), he’d better find this: